Tiger Lim

-Tiger Lim, (born Lim Han Hu on September 5, 1974 in Kuala Belait) is Brunei's self-proclaimed No. 1 broken-English blogger and a YouTube comedian who shares his videos under the username tigerlim7673.
-He is also a freelance sound engineer whose blog garners an average of 2000 viewers daily.
+Tiger Lim (born 5 September 1974) or officially Lim Han Hu, is Brunei's self-proclaimed No. 1 broken-English blogger and a YouTube comedian who shares his videos under the username tigerlim7673.
+He is also a freelance sound engineer whose blog garners an average of 2,000 viewers daily.

 Tiger Lim derived his nickname from his year of birth, the Year of the Tiger.
 His video entitled Auntie Driver Parking Fail (original) was one of his first narrated videos, which subsequently received 10 different translations.
-As comedic as he is, Tiger Lim has also sparked controversial when he posted a bully video on his personal blog.
+As comedic as he is, Tiger Lim has also sparked controversy when he posted a bully video on his personal blog.
 The YouTube Chinese comedian has been interview by The Brunei Times, citing that he "talks about English, seriously."

 tigerlim7673 channel

 The first video posted on tigerlim7673 was "japan tv show", on May 8, 2007.
 Tiger Lim started posting videos of himself narrating in a comedy style since 6 July 2009.
 His first narrated comedy video was Auntie Driver Parking Fail (original), where he pokes fun at a lady's attempt at reversing into a parking space behind Ripas hospital.
 The video has spread to different countries as far as Taiwan and Australia with more than 10 different versions uploaded by other YouTube users.

 He also recreated a subtitled version of Zek's minta maaf (my apology) video, a YouTube video of a young man named Zek from Brunei pleading forgiveness to his girlfriend.
 Tiger re-edited the video and shortened it to 6 minutes, adding an English translation since many of the lines were delivered in Bahasa Melayu (Malay Language).